Quran: Compilation and preservation

+Traditional views

+Handwritten Quran attributed to Ali, written in Kufic script on parchment made from deer skin, and endowed by Safavid king Abbas the Great.
+Preserved at the Astan Quds Razavi Central Museum in Mashhad, Iran.

+According to tradition, after the death of Muhammad in 632, when many of his companions who had memorized the Qur'an were killed by Musaylima in the Battle of al-Yamama, the first caliph Abu Bakr (632-634) decided to compile the book into a single volume for its preservation and appointed Zayd ibn Thabit for this task, as he was "the person who wrote down the divine revelation for the Messenger of Allah."
+Zayd's difficulties in collecting the Quranic material from parchments, palm-leaf stalks, thin stones and from men who knew it by heart is recorded in narratives along with a group of friends, and created a draft of the entire book, which he then presented to Abu Bakr.
+Upon Abu Bakr's death in 644, the Mushaf was given to Muhammad's widow, Hafsa bint Umar, and remained with her until the third caliph, Uthman (reign 644-656), requested a standard copy from her.

-Around the 650s, the Islamic expansion beyond the Arabian Peninsula and into Persia, the Levant and North Africa, as well as the use of the seven ahruf, had caused some confusion and differences in the pronunciation of the Quran, and conflict was arising between different Arab tribes due to some claiming to be more superior to other Arab tribes and non-Arabs based on dialect, which Uthman noticed.
-In order to preserve the sanctity of the text, he ordered a committee headed by Zayd to use Abu Bakr's copy and prepare a standard text of the Quran.
-Thus, within 20 years of Muhammad's death in 632, the complete Quran was committed to written form as the Uthmanic codex.
-That text became the model from which copies were made and promulgated throughout the urban centers of the Muslim world, and other versions are believed to have been destroyed. and the six other ahruf of the Quran fell out of use.
-The present form of the Quran text is accepted by Muslim scholars to be the original version compiled by Abu Bakr.
-(Note: "Few have failed to be convinced that … the Quran is … the words of Muhammad, perhaps even dictated by him after their recitation."
+Around the 650s, the spread of Islam beyond the Arabian Peninsula to Persia, the Levant, and North Africa, and the establishment of large military garrisons, necessitated the co-existence, integration, and communal worship of soldiers from different tribes.
+During this time, conflicts arose among the soldiers due to differing readings of the Quran, presented by Islamic scholars as the use of seven syllables (ahruf), and this was reported to Uthman, who requested a solution.
+Thus, in order to preserve the Holy text, he ordered a committee headed by Zayd to prepare a standard text known as the Uthmanic codex, and copies to sent to various city centers.
+It is also believed that other versions (or private codices) of the Qur'an were collected and destroyed on Uthman's orders.
+According to historian Michael Cook, early Muslim accounts of the collection and compilation of the Qur'an sometimes contradict themselves.
+Current version of the Quranic text is accepted by Muslim scholars -as the Qurayshi version- compiled by Abu Bakr, (Note: "Few have failed to be convinced that … the Quran is … the words of Muhammad, perhaps even dictated by him after their recitation."
 There is some disagreement among early Muslim sources disagree over who was the first to collect the narrations.
 At least one source credits Salim, the freed slave of Abu Hudhaifah with collecting the Quran into a mushaf:

 "It is reported... from Ibn Buraidah who said:

 The first of those to collect the Qur'an into a mushaf (codex) was Salim, the freed slave of Abu Hudhaifah.